Rigorous, constructive, efficient and transparent

 Frontiers is committed to upholding the highest standards of publication ethics and takes publication malpractice and conflicts of interest very seriously (see our Author Conditions).
 Personal, financial and professional affiliations or relationships can be perceived as conflicts of interest.
-All authors and all members of Frontiers Editorial Boards are required to disclose any actual and potential conflicts of interest at submission or upon accepting an editorial or review assignment.
+All authors and all members of Frontiers’ Editorial Boards are required to disclose any actual and potential conflicts of interest at submission or upon accepting an editorial or review assignment.

-1. Did you or your institution at any time receive payment or services from a third party for any aspect of the submitted work?
+Did you or your institution at any time receive payment or services from a third party for any aspect of the submitted work?

-2. Do you have financial relationships with entities that could be perceived to influence, or that give the appearance of potentially influencing, what you wrote in the submitted work?
+Do you have financial relationships with entities that could be perceived to influence, or that give the appearance of potentially influencing, what you wrote in the submitted work?

-3. Do you have any patents and copyrights, whether pending, issued, licensed and/or receiving royalties related to the research?
+Do you have any patents and copyrights, whether pending, issued, licensed and/or receiving royalties related to the research?

-4. Do you have other relationships or activities that readers could perceive to have influenced, or that give the appearance of potentially influencing, what you wrote in the submitted work?
+Do you have other relationships or activities that readers could perceive to have influenced, or that give the appearance of potentially influencing, what you wrote in the submitted work?

-If you have any doubt about whether a relationship or an interest qualifies as a conflict of interest, it is always better to disclose this potential conflict such that Editors and the Frontiers Editorial Office can determine whether it necessitates disclosure on the article, or whether an alternate reviewer or editor should be assigned.
+If you have any doubt about whether a relationship or an interest qualifies as a conflict of interest, it is always better to disclose this potential conflict such that editors and the Frontiers Editorial Office can determine whether it necessitates disclosure on the article, or whether an alternate reviewer or editor should be assigned.

 |FAMILY||1.
 Are any of the authors a spouse or significant other, a member of the same family or a very close personal friend?
-Review Editors should also not be a member of the same family as the handling editor.|
+Review Editors should also not be a member of the same family as the handling Editor.|

 |COLLABORATIONS||2.
-Are you currently hosting or have hosted a Frontiers Research Topic with any of the authors within the past 2 years?
-Are you currently hosting a Frontiers Research Topic with the Editor?|
+Are you currently hosting or have hosted a Frontiers Research Topic with any of the authors within the past 2 years?|

 |3.
 Are you currently collaborating or have you collaborated on a research project or a publication with any of the authors within the past 2 years?|

 |4.
-Are you currently collaborating or have you collaborated with any of the authors as an advisor or in any other direct supervisory capacity in the past three years?|
+Are you currently collaborating or have you collaborated with any of the authors as an advisor or in any other direct supervisory capacity in the past 3 years?|

 |5.
-Are you currently collaborating or have you collaborated with any of the authors as a student or in any other direct subordinate capacity in the past three years?|
+Are you currently collaborating or have you collaborated with any of the authors as a student or in any other direct subordinate capacity in the past 3 years?|

-|Note: Review Editors should not accept assignments if they have a close professional relationship with the handling editor, which in their view could affect the objectivity of the review.|
+|Note: Review Editors should not accept assignments if they have a close professional relationship with the handling Editor, which in their view could affect the objectivity of the review.|

 |AFFILIATION||6.
-Are you affiliated with the same institution as the editor?
 Are you affiliated with the same institution as any of the authors?
 If so, has this resulted in interactions, collaborations, or mutual interests with the authors that would compromise your impartiality in conducting this review?|

 |7.
-Are you a current member of a committee or department that coincides with an affiliation with the editor or any of the authors?|
+Are you a current member of a committee or department that coincides with an affiliation with any of the authors?|